dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 getting ganked while running recklessly to help the tanker.
 What’s not to like?

-Thanks again for these massive and challenging scenarios\!
+Thanks again for these massive and challenging scenarios!